nrocy/ctftools/README.md

 TODO
 ----

-Lot's, so sit tight, or suggest some things.
+Lots, so sit tight, or suggest some things.
 Right now some things that are planned are:

 * HTTP header inspection